bytecodealliance/wasmtime/docs/lang-python.md

 {{#include ../../crates/misc/py/examples/import/env.py}}
 ```

 The module provides `callback` with a pointer to a string message.
-We use this to
+We use this
-index into the demo module's memory, extract the message bytes and print them as
+to index into the demo module's memory, extract the message bytes and print them
-a string.
+as a string.
+Every Webassembly module exports its main linear memory as "memory"
+by default, so it's accessible as `demo.memory` in python.
+We wrap the memory
+into a `memoryview` so we can safely access the values inside.

 Before we move on, note the type annotations on `callback`.
 These are necessary
 for representing your function as something callable in Webassembly, since